 The flowers of many fruiting plants, including raspberries, salmonberries and wild roses, are edible.
-Other edible flowers you may encounter in Alaska include goldenrods, wild geraniums, chiming bells and fireweed.
+Other edible flowers you may encounter in Alaska include goldenrods, wild geraniums, chiming bells (pictured at the top) and fireweed.
 Be careful not to confuse wild geraniums with monkshood, which is extremely poisonous.

 The young leaves or tips of many trees are edible, including birch and spruce.
 Cottonwood catkins, harvested in spring, are also edible.
 Alaska has three dozen species of willow trees, and while not all are palatable they are all edible.
 Some enjoy eating the inner bark in addition to the young leaves.
 Be warned that people who are extremely sensitive to aspirin may have adverse reactions to consuming willow leaves or bark.